mlim-usfca/MyLakeHouse/README.md

         - associated application name
    - Here is the instruction on how to attach your Spark with our customized listener:
      -Add the listener folder in this repo to your Spark image in your Docker.
 Click [here](https://github.com/mlim-usfca/MyLakeHouse/wiki/Customized-Spark-Listener-Usage) to see a sample code.
    - Note: Please make sure both Prometheus image and Grafana image are added and up with up with your Spark and in same network to visualize the listener data.
+Click [here](https://github.com/mlim-usfca/MyLakeHouse/wiki/Customized-Spark-Listener-Usage) to see a sample code.
    - The default settings for PushGateway and Prometheus is all set.
 Click [here](https://github.com/mlim-usfca/MyLakeHouse/wiki/PushGateway-and-Prometheus) for more customized setting
    - Run these two python files to generate demo application and query data
       ```bash